 guides that fit over the teeth and are used in a series to move the teeth into their

 desired positions.
 Ask your child's orthodontist if they are right for your child.
 Not

 all orthodontic problems can be treated with clear aligners.

 Oral healthcare and braces

 The following tips will help eliminate, or reduce, any oral health problems while

 your child's teeth are in braces:

-Make certain that your child is brushing his or her teeth carefully after every meal
+Make certain that your child is brushing their teeth carefully at least twice a day